 You know how to make a simple cup of coffee, but what about a Vietnamese Cha Phe Sua Da?
 And do you know the difference between a macchiato and a cappuccino?
 There are quite a few types of coffee drinks, so it comes as no surprise that they can be difficult to keep straight.
 The options are nearly endless, but keep in mind that they’re essentially all varying combinations of coffee, milk, and sugar.

 Whether you’re looking to understand the menu at a coffee shop or brew a new drink at home, we’re here to help.
-Keep reading for our list of the 22 different types of coffee drinks.
+Take a close look at the coffee drink chart above and keep reading for our list of the 22 different types of coffee drinks.

 1. Black coffee